yoctoproject/poky/documentation/migration-guides/migration-2.5.rst

 -  For EFI-based machines, the bootloader (``grub-efi`` by default) is installed into the image at /boot.
-Wic can be used to split the bootloader into separate boot and rootfs partitions if necessary.
+Wic can be used to split the bootloader into separate boot and root filesystem partitions if necessary.

 -  Patches whose context does not match exactly (i.e. where patch reports "fuzz" when applying) will generate a warning.
 For an example